 Past Presidents & Chairs

-Cindy Hill ('89-'93) is the immediate past chair of the NCAA Board of Directors.
-She is an attorney in Sarasota.
+Cindy Hill '89 is an attorney in Sarasota.
 Cindy studied Medieval/Renaissance studies at New College.
 She earned master's degrees in Renaissance literature at both Florida State University and Oxford University.
 She earned her J.D. from Florida State University.
 Cindy lives in Nokomis with her children, Maeve and Ewan, and their dachshund, three cats and two hedgehogs.
 Cindy has been a member of the board since 2005.

-Bill Rosenberg is a past chair of the New College Alumnae Association.
+Bill Rosenberg '73 is a past chair of the New College Alumnae/i Association.
 He served as chair from 2005-2008.
 Bill lives in Grand Prairie, TX, and is a retired technical analyst who worked for 20 years for Sprint Paranet in Dallas.
 He is currently self-employed as a consultant.
-Bill served on the board from 1994-1997 and then again from 2002-present.
+Bill served on the board from 1994-1997 and then again from 2002-2013.

 Mary has senior management experience in hospital administration, corporate strategic planning, business development, government relations and nonprofit agency administration.
 She is a founding board member of Central Florida Behavioral Health Network, a provider-sponsored network recently awarded a $130 million state contract for behavioral health services.